 You’ll have to take the time to weigh up the pros and cons.
 Your specific holiday carryover policy will largely depend on the size of your team, and how well the rest of the team will be able to cope when not operating at full capacity.

-But whatever you decide to do with holiday carryover, you can make life considerably easier for yourself with our annual leave tracker.
+But whatever you decide to do with holiday carryover, you can make life considerably easier for yourself with our annual leave software.

 The e-days system lets you define your company’s holiday carryover rules.
 It will then carry over a set number of days each year – whatever you decide is fair.
 For example, if an employee has 10 days of untaken leave, but your policy allows them to carry over a maximum of five days, e-days will automatically add five days to their holiday allowance in the next year.